Skip to main content

 • PoseidonKey — Encryption key for the Poseidon cipher scheme.
 Derived from the user’s master seed.

-• RcCiphertext — An encrypted balance value stored on-chain.
+• RescueCipherCiphertext — An encrypted balance value stored on-chain.

-• RcKey — A session encryption key derived from the Poseidon key and account nonce.
+• RescueCipherKey — A session encryption key derived from the Poseidon key and account nonce.

-• RcEncryptionNonce — The monotonically increasing counter (derived from generationIndex) that ensures each encryption produces a distinct ciphertext.
+• RescueCipherEncryptionNonce — The monotonically increasing 128-bit counter (a sub-brand of U128, not a field element) that initialises the cipher’s CTR state so each encryption produces a distinct ciphertext.

 Protocol types (base: Uint8Array or bigint):

-• OptionalData32 — A 32-byte opaque payload stored alongside deposits and claims.
+• OptionalData32 — A 32-byte opaque payload stored alongside deposits and burns.
+Must be encrypted or hashed — never store plaintext identifiers.

 • MicroLamportsPerAcu — Priority fee in micro-lamports per Arcium Computation Unit.